 Will We Ever Evolve Out of Email?

-Picture arriving on your first day of work.
-It may not yet be the busiest day of your career as you will probably get passed around orientations and meet your co-workers.
+Assume you're starting a new job.
+Picture arriving on your first day.
+It may not feel like a very busy day, as you will likely just get passed around orientations and meet your new colleagues.
 If you're lucky, you won't have to face a desktop or laptop on your first day.
 But if you're not so lucky, your first day at work will be the day you will start answering people through emails - because your boss can't wait to take loads off his own workload and dump a portion off of it to you, the new hire who needs to prove herself.

 You're fortunate if on your first day at your new job you won't be granted your own email address yet, but eventually, especially if your workplace lives in the modern era of constant competition, the day will come when you can't get your inbox to read 'zero' in parenthesis.

 Eventually, you will be just like everyone else - keeping up with everyone else's demands which just can't possibly arrive at the same time (especially when a workplace operates 24/7).
 Even if you create this philosophy where you're not caring at all what emails you receive as soon as you get out of the office, there's always that portion of your attention occupied by office-driven paranoia - an email so urgent it was specially sent to you even if they knew you were out; an email that could get you fired if you don't make a decision within the hour of receipt; and so on.